New South Wales V set: In service

 When introduced, the V sets operated interurban services from Sydney Central on the Main Northern line to Gosford and on the Main Western line to Mount Victoria.
-It wasn't until the Ten Tunnels west of Clarence were lowered in 1978 that they were able to operate to Lithgow.
+It was not until the Ten Tunnels west of Clarence were lowered in 1978 that they were able to operate to Lithgow.

 Following the extension of the electrified network, their sphere of operation was extended to Wyong (April 1982), Newcastle (June 1984), Port Kembla (February 1986), Dapto (January 1993) and Kiama (November 2001).
 From January 2012, V sets ceased operating South Coast services.
 In June 2015, retired cars 8038–9031–9040–8040 were returned to service as V27.

 From 27 June 2025, V sets ceased operations on the Central Coast & Newcastle Line with the rollout of the 10 car D sets.

-However, they will still operate on the Blue Mountains Line.
+As of 30 January 2026, V sets ceased operations on the Blue Mountains Line.

 Higher speed trials

 In May 1987, the State Rail Authority introduced a new timetable that required V sets to operate at the higher XPT speeds, up to 130 km/h.
 This practice was subsequently approved "on a continuing trial basis" in June 1990 as testing by State Rail Authority engineers proved it was satisfactory.
 This practice was later stopped.